 In recent years, senior officials from the partner nations have consulted on issues such as maritime security, cyber concerns, countering disinformation, counterterrorism, development assistance and humanitarian disaster relief.

-At a February Quad foreign ministers meeting, U.S. Secretary of State Antony Blinken discussed “the urgent need to restore the democratically elected government in Burma,” the State Department said.
+At a February 2021 Quad foreign ministers meeting, Blinken discussed the urgent need to restore democracy in Burma.